-No person shall be in possession of or be under the influence of an intoxicating beverage or an illegal mood or behavior modifying or controlled substance or use or be in possession of tobacco or tobacco products, as defined by Florida Statutes, while on STC campus, both the Main Campus or at our extension Site at Central High School or while on STC sponsored trips involving students.
-Students not in compliance with STC campus policy will be subject to disciplinary action including dismissal.
+No person shall be in possession of or be under the influence of an intoxicating beverage or an illegal mood or behavior modifying or controlled substance or use or be in possession of tobacco or tobacco products, as defined by Florida Statutes, while on STC campus, both the Main Campus at Nature Coast Technical High School or at our extension Site at Central High School or while on STC sponsored trips involving students.
+Students not in compliance with STC campus policy will be immediately dismissed.